GCHQ trade union ban: Abolition of the ban

 On 13 May 1997, the new Labour government allowed staff at GCHQ to join trade unions and offered Grindley and his former colleagues re-employment at the GCHQ intelligence network based in Cheltenham.
 Three of the fourteen dismissed workers resumed their careers at GCHQ, the others declined re-employment due to retirement or because they had embarked on other careers.

-The Government Communications Group of the Public Services, Tax and Commerce Union (PTC) merged with the Civil and Public Services Association (CPSA) to form the Public and Commercial Services Union (PCS) to represent interested employees at all grades. in March 1998.
+The Government Communications Group of the Public Services, Tax and Commerce Union (PTC) merged with the Civil and Public Services Association (CPSA) to form the Public and Commercial Services Union (PCS) to represent interested employees at all grades in March 1998.

-Foreign Secretary Robin Cook announced the government was lifting the ban on trade unions at GCHQ as part of the debate on the Queen's Speech for the government's commitment to "open and fair relations" in the workplace.
+As part of the debate on the Queen's Speech for the government's commitment to "open and fair relations" in the workplace, Foreign Secretary Robin Cook announced the end of the trade union ban.
 He added: "As part of that commitment I want today to right a long-standing wrong.
 Since 1984, we have been pledged to restore normal trade union rights to the staff of GCHQ."
 The Conservative Party's chief whip Alastair Goodlad said the decision had "potential implications for national security".

-Trades Union Congress (TUC) general secretary John Monks said the lifting of the ban would be widely welcomed: "The ban has always been a blot on Britain's reputation for democracy and human rights.
+The general secretary of the Trades Union Congress, John Monks, said: "The ban has always been a blot on Britain's reputation for democracy and human rights.
 The previous government's belief that free trade unionism compromised national security was always an unjustified slur against the trade union movement and GCHQ staff in particular."
 Civil and Public Services Association general secretary Barry Reamsbottom said: "We have waited 13 long years for this dark stain on our democratic society to be removed."
 TUC former general secretary Brendan Barber said: "Of all the 1980s government attacks on trade unions, the GCHQ ban was the most spiteful".

 Public and Commercial Services Union (PCS) Deputy general secretary Hugh Lanning said: "The successful restoration of trade union rights, jobs, and pensions in 1997, was a huge achievement following a long-running campaign, and we now have a thriving organisation in GCHQ."

 Mike Grindley said: "It's been a mixture of tenseness, tiredness, excitement and endurance.
 We always knew in our heart of hearts that we would win our rights back, but if we had been told it would take 13 years, the prospect would have been daunting indeed."

 In February 2000, the government announced the sacked GCHQ employees shared a payout of up to £550,000 after tax to compensate for lost earnings and pension rights.
 Public and Commercial Services union joint general secretary Barry Reamsbottom said: "We are delighted that this has finally been settled and that the fourteen members will have suffered no long term financial loss for sticking by their principles."
 By this time out of the fourteen, eight had retired, three had returned to GCHQ, and three had taken jobs elsewhere.

 The ban was the second longest continuously fought dispute in British trade union history.